jarun/spy/README.md

 **DISCLAIMER:** spy is intended to track your own devices and NOT to trespass on others.
 The author is not responsible for any unethical application.

-*Love smart and efficient utilities?
-Explore [my repositories](https://github.com/jarun?tab=repositories).
-Buy me a cup of coffee if they help you.*

 <p align="center">
 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RMLTQ76JSXJ4Q"><img src="https://img.shields.io/badge/donate-@PayPal-1eb0fc.svg" alt="Donate via PayPal!" /></a>
 </p>